Pa. GOP loudly opposed counting undated ballots, until now - NewsBreak

 Then, three days after the May 17 primary election, a federal appeals court ruled in a case stemming from a local judicial election last year that throwing out such ballots violates federal civil rights law.

-This time around, however, Republicans aren't blasting judges or threatening to impeach the county election boards that are counting the ballots.
+This time around, however, Republicans didn’t blast judges or threaten to impeach the county election boards counting the ballots.

 “Not at this point, because it’s still in litigation,” said Republican state Rep. Seth Grove, who chairs the committee that writes election-related legislation.

-In court, the Republican National Committee and the state Republican Party have opposed McCormick.
-The party, however, is not unified in that effort.
+In court, the Republican National Committee and the state Republican Party opposed McCormick.
+The party, however, was not unified in that effort.

-For instance, the Butler County Republican Party, which endorsed McCormick, hasn’t taken a side in the fight, said county GOP chair Al Lindsay.
+For instance, the Butler County Republican Party, which endorsed McCormick, didn’t take a side in the fight, said county GOP chair Al Lindsay.

-Counties that already counted the undated ballots, without being forced, include Republican counties, both big and small.
+Counties that already counted the undated ballots, without being forced, included Republican counties, both big and small.

 Sam DeMarco, the Republican Party chair in heavily populated Allegheny County, said he’s not aware that Republicans have actually changed their mind about the law.